Adobe-Marketing-Cloud/aep-sdks-documentation/beta/experience-platform-extension/commerce-demo-app-setup.md

 ## Application configuration

 This application uses a default configuration.
-If you want to configure the Adobe Mobile SDK with your own Adobe Experience Cloud Org ID and Experience Edge configuration ID, follow the steps to [Set up Adobe Experience Platform](https://aep-sdks.gitbook.io/docs/beta/experience-platform-extension/experience-platform-setup) and update the following:
+If you want to configure the Adobe Mobile SDK with your own Adobe Experience Cloud Org ID and Experience Edge configuration ID, follow the steps to [Generate Environment Identifier](https://aep-sdks.gitbook.io/docs/beta/experience-platform-extension/experience-platform-setup) and update the following:

 1. Open **ADBMobileConfig.json** in the project's **assets** folder.
 2. Set **experienceCloud.org** to your assigned Experience Cloud organization ID.